adamsilver/fdpb/03-book-a-flight.md

 >
 ```

+- The `name` is missing because this component will update the select box.
+This is crucial because the value is different to the text node.
 - The role is set to `combobox` denoting it's enhanced behaviour beyond a regular text box.
 - The `aria-autocomplete` attribute indicates that a list of options will appear from which the user can choose.
 - The `aria-expanded` attributes tells users whether the menu is currently expanded or collapsed by toggling between `true` and `false` values.